 The spread of COVID-19 is having a major impact on global economies and many countries are heading for a recession.
 A lockdown of the Baltic societies during the period from March to May has led to an economic downturn but less than recorded in most other EU countries.
-Based on the currently available information, the Management Company believes that the lockdown related to the COVID-19 pandemic should rather have a temporary effect on the Fund's results.
+The partial recovery of the economies in Q3 is again being hampered by the second wave restrictions, albeit those being not as severe as during the first wave in March.
+The road to full recovery is expected only in 2021 when successful vaccines are starting to be distributed widely, especially to the risk groups of the population, which will then allow again free movement of people.

-For the Baltic States, the GDP drop for 2020 is expected to be between 6-8% with a similar level rebound estimated for 2021 however.
-Unemployment is expected to increase from historic lows of 4-6% to 8-9% and start recovering in 2021.
+For the Baltic States, the GDP drop for 2020 is expected to be between 4-4.5% with a similar level rebound estimated for 2021.
+However, unemployment is expected to increase from historic lows of 4-6% to 8-9% and start recovering in 2021.
 Wage growth is expected to slow considerably as most companies cut back on bonuses, the use of overtime work declines, and some companies reduce wages.
-CPI is expected to ease to 1% across the Baltics, mainly due to a drop in demand and the low global oil price.
+CPI is expected to ease to 1% across the Baltics, mainly due to a drop in demand and the low global oil price but then to pick up in 2021.
 Both governments and central banks have so far announced enormous support packages to combat the economic effect of the pandemic.
 Package sizes by the Baltic governments amount to 5-6% of annual GDP and are funded either by reserves or cheap government debt.

 The diversified property portfolio of Baltic Horizon Fund consists of 15 cash flow generating properties, and one property under development and in the search of an anchor tenant, in the Baltic capitals.
-Baltic Horizon believes it has established a portfolio of strong retail and office assets with well-known and long-term tenants including local commercial leaders, governmental tenants, nearshoring shared service centres and the Baltic headquarters of leading international companies

-In summary, it may be concluded that the COVID virus induced lockdown in the Baltics has impacted mainly Baltic Horizon's centrally located retail and entertainment centres, more specifically increasing their vacancies to approximately 15%.
-Retail assets located in the central business districts (Postimaja, Europa and Galerija Centrs) accounted for 31.5% of total portfolio NOI in H1 2020.
-Overall, the portfolio has remained resilient to the crisis and the total negative effect on the portfolio NOI for the year of 2020 is not expected to exceed 10%.
+Baltic Horizon believes it has established a portfolio of strong retail and office assets with well-known and long-term tenants including local commercial leaders, governmental tenants, nearshoring shared service centres and the Baltic headquarters of leading international companies In summary, it may be concluded that the COVID virus induced lockdown in the Baltics has impacted mainly Baltic Horizon's centrally located retail and entertainment centres.
+Retail assets located in the central business districts (Postimaja, Europa and Galerija Centrs) accounted for 30% of total portfolio NOI in Q1-Q3 2020.
+Overall, the portfolio has remained resilient to the crisis and the total negative effect on the portfolio NOI for the year of 2020 is expected to remain around 10%.